espresso/espresso/ViewAPI.md

 end
 ```

-**Worth to note** that both methods accept multiple arguments that will be joined and appended to returned path:
+**Worth to note:** both methods accept multiple arguments that will be joined and appended to returned path:

 ```ruby
 view_path 'some', 'path', 'to', 'some-file' # view/some/path/to/some-file